ziheng-Li/EPOC/examples/P_O_romglb_shelf_20231218/README.md

 - Additional oceanhlatgyresurface: Domain, so nutrients (for restoring) can be added only to hlat, gyre surface boxes (requires updated ReactionOceanTransportRomanielloShelf)

+## Installation

+These examples use `ReactionOceanTransportRomanielloShelf` to read Matlab data files with the 3-column box model geometry from [Romaniello2010](@cite).

+The Matlab datafiles are available as a zip file from <https://github.com/PALEOtoolkit/PALEOocean.jl/releases>, generated from the Matlab model code available as Supplementary Information to [Romaniello2010](@cite).

+The examples assume the zip file has been downloaded and unpacked to subfolder `romaniello2010_transport`, the script `download_romaniello2010_files.jl` provides a function to do this:

+    include("download_romaniello2010_files.jl")

+    download_romaniello2010_files()  # download and unzip

 ## Tuning shelf areas to prescribed linear Corg burial vs O2 utilisation function

     julia> include("P_O_romglb_baseline2_20231218.jl")